locustio/locust/docs/quickstart.rst

 Here we define a number of locust tasks, which are normal Python callables that take one argument (a Locust class instance).
-These tasks are gathered under a :py:class:`TaskSet <locust.core.TaskSet>` class in the *task* attribute.
+These tasks are gathered under a :py:class:`TaskSet <locust.core.TaskSet>` class in the *tasks* attribute.
 Then we have a :py:class:`HttpLocust <locust.core.HttpLocust>` class which represents a User, where we define how long a simulated user should wait between executing tasks, as well as what TaskSet class should define the user's "behaviour".
 TaskSets can be nested.